Home Blog Free Newsletter

-If you don't have ready access to ready made shell fireworks fuse leaders or quickmatch fireworks fuse, then making your own blackmatch and the paper "pipes" for them may be necessary.
-Here is Frank Feher's approach to making the quickmatch fireworks fuse leader pipes.
+If you don't have ready access to ready made shell fireworks fuse leaders or quickmatch fuse, then making your own with blackmatch and the paper "pipes" for them may be necessary.
+Here is Frank Feher's approach to making the quickmatch fuse leader pipes.
 Thanks for sharing this, Frank.

 How to Make Quickmatch Fireworks Fuse Match Pipe